logzio/logz-docs/_source/logzio_collections/_prometheus-sources/otel-metrics-k8s-helm.md

 ##### Update your Windows node pool credentials (if needed)

 To extract and scrape metrics from Windows nodes, you need to install a Windows Exporter service on the node host.
 To do this, you need to establish a SSH connection to the node by authenticating with a username and password.
 The `windows-exporter-installer` job performs the installation on each Windows node using the provided Windows credentials.
 The default username for Windows node pool is `azureuser`.

+If your Windows node pool does not share the same username and password across the nodes, you will need to run the `windows-exporter-installer` job for each node pool using the relevant credentials.
+You can change your Windows node pool password in AKS cluster with the following command:

    ```
    az aks update \